 You can disable cookies by making the appropriate selection from your browser options to inform you when cookies are set or to prevent cookies from being set.
 However, if you choose to disable or delete cookies, you may limit the functionality we can provide when you visit our site.

-There are two ways we use OBA on third party websites and mobile apps that are not affiliated with Ally.
+There are three ways we use OBA on third party websites and mobile apps that are not affiliated with Ally.

 We also use device information, particularly in mobile advertising, to help deliver our ads and measure ad campaign effectiveness.
 Ally and the companies we work with won’t collect any PII but may collect your device information when you visit one of our sites or see our ads.
 Compiling and comparing this information creates a unique ID for individual devices and can be "matched" to the same information on other sites or mobile applications.
 Some companies we work with are also able to associate related devices into households based on common characteristics, such as IP addresses.